-You are seated at the table for dinner, and your furry baby looks at you with eyes of someone who eat nothing for the last month.
-It is bad habit giving your pet food while you eat.
-If you’ll keep doing it, you can forget having a nice relaxed dinner in the future.
-The other thing you need to know, is that some human foods may be dangerous and toxic for pets.
+You are seated at the table for dinner and your furry baby looks at you with the eyes of someone who has eaten nothing for the last month.
+This situation is tempting, but it is a bad habit to give your pet food while you eat.
+If you keep doing it, your pet will continue to bother you and any future dinner guests you may have in the future.

 - Alcoholic beverages

 - Apple seeds

 - Cherry pits

 - Candy (particularly chocolate, which is toxic to dogs, cats, and ferrets, as well as any candy containing the toxic sweetener Xylitol)